 - Plant Species to be Potted: Different plants have different requirements.
 A moisture-loving fern will thrive in a glazed ceramic or plastic pot, while a desert cactus will prefer the excellent drainage and aeration of terracotta.
 For a 10-inch pot, consider medium-sized houseplants like peace lilies, snake plants, or a young fiddle leaf fig.

 - Current Plant Size: The “10-inch” typically refers to the pot’s diameter, not the plant’s height.
-If your plant is currently in a 8-inch nursery pot, a 10-inch decorative pot is an ideal next step, offering 1-2 inches of growth space.
+If your plant is currently in an 8-inch nursery pot, a 10-inch decorative pot is an ideal next step, offering 1-2 inches of growth space.
 For plants already in 10-inch pots, a 12-14 inch pot would be the next repotting size.
 Ensure the new pot is 2-4 inches wider than the root ball to allow for expansion.

 - Pot Placement: Will the pot be indoors or outdoors?
 Outdoor pots need to withstand varying weather conditions, including frost and intense sunlight.
 Indoor pots can be chosen purely for aesthetics and moisture retention.
 A heavier ceramic or metal pot might be suitable for a windy patio, while a lightweight plastic pot is easier to move indoors.